 After picking up his violin at the age of 3, Jeremías first toured his home country as a soloist at 10, and returned to win First Prize at the Argentine Hebrew Foundation Competition.
 He owes much of his great fortune to the violinist Miriam Fried who, upon their meeting at a music festival in Brazil, encouraged a young Jeremías to study with her at the New England Conservatory, where he received his Bachelor of Music.
 Jeremías holds additional degrees from The Juilliard School (M.M.) and the Manhattan School of Music (P.S.C.) and is also deeply grateful to his other primary teachers: Ronald Copes, Glenn Dicterow, Lisa Kim, Sylvia Rosenberg, and Fabricio Valvasori.

-He is based in New York City, where he lives with his girlfriend, the flutist and social media influencer Katherine “katieflute” Althen, and their Havanese puppy Miguel.
+He is based in New York City, where he lives with his fiancé, the flutist and social media influencer Katherine “katieflute” Althen, and their Havanese dog Miguel.

 © John Hong 2020